MihaelaVacarus/Couch-Co-Op-DB/static/testing/TESTING.md

     - SEO: 82

 ### [Responsive Viewer](https://chrome.google.com/webstore/detail/responsive-viewer/inmopeiepgfljkpkidclfgbgbmfcennb?hl=en)
-- I run the extension on each page of the website and responsiveness checks OK.
+- I ran the extension on each page of the website and responsiveness checks OK.

 ### [Mobile Friendly Test Google Search Console](https://search.google.com/test/mobile-friendly)
 - The result is that the page is mobile friendly.